 What score is needed to pass the 11+?

-The final score has, historically, been out of 280 - how this is arrived at is a bit of a mystery!
-However it is a combination of both verbal and nonverbal raw scores plus additional points which are awarded depending on when your child’s birthday falls, the older pupils in September gain virtually nothing but summer babies have extra marks awarded, with a sliding scale in between.
-As a guide, when practising, I was told to expect to have to score of at least over 80% to have enough marks to pass.
+The final score has, historically, been out of 280.
+It is a combination of both verbal and nonverbal raw scores plus additional points which are awarded depending on when your child’s birthday falls, the older pupils in September gain virtually nothing but summer babies have extra marks awarded, with a sliding scale in between.
+As a guide, when practising, expect to have to score of at least over 80% to have enough marks to pass.
 A pass is usually a score of around 220-225 but can change by the year depending on how the children perform.

 What happens if my child does not score enough marks to pass?